aloksharma15/Student_perfomance_predictor/README.md

 ## Results

 The trained model achieved 85% accuracy in predicting student mathematics scores.
-Key insights from the analysis:
+Key insights from the analysis:<br>
-📌 Parental education has a significant impact on student performance.
+📌 Parental education has a significant impact on student performance.<br>
-📌 Students enrolled in test preparation courses tend to score higher.
+📌 Students enrolled in test preparation courses tend to score higher.<br>
 📌 Lunch type is correlated with performance, highlighting potential socioeconomic factors.